Philip741/pysnippet/README.md

 - Python 3.6+
 - prompt_toolkit
 - pyperclip (optional, for clipboard support)
+- rich

 May need something like xclip if your Linux distro has no clipboard functionality pyperclip can find.

+If building from source all requirements are in the pyproject.toml file.

 ## License